If you made any changes in Pure these will be visible here soon.

 • Vascular engineering and Nano-medicine

-iPSC model of genetic cardiovascular and cerebral vascular conditions
+iPSC model of genetic cerebral vascular and neurodegenerative conditions

-Small vessel diseases are among the key risk factors contributing to cognitive defects of the brain, leading to vascular dementia that has been recognised as the second leading form of dementia after Alzheimer’s disease.
-However, the underlying molecular mechanisms for such conditions are largely under investigated.
-The most common type of genetic stroke syndrome CADASIL (Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy), caused by NOTCH3 gene mutation, is a typical small vassal disease and provides a valuable model to explore the pathogenesis of vascular dementia.
-CADASIL is a systemic vascular condition, but has a brain-specific clinical manifestation, suggesting a defect in neurovascular coupling.
-The communications between vascular cells and neuronal cells happen within the neurovascular unit (NVU) in the brain through either physical contacts or releasing trophic factors.
-We use the patient-specific iPSC model in conjuction with genome editing (CRISPR/Cas9) to explore functional interactions between neurovascular cells, identify therapeutic targets and conduct drug screen for future treatment of vascular dementia.
+Small vessel diseases (SVD) are among the key risk factors contributing to cognitive defects of the brain, leading to vascular dementia that has been recognised as the second leading form of dementia after Alzheimer’s disease.
+However, the underlying molecular mechanisms for such conditions are not fully understood, thus, there are no specific and effective treatments available.
+The aetiologies of SVD are heterogeneous including hypertension, atherosclerosis, diabetes mellitus and aging, but a group of genetic SVD provides simple and valuable models to explore the pathogenesis for understanding vascular dementia in general.
+We are currently working on iPSC models of the most common genetic stroke and dementia syndrome CADASIL (Cerebral Autosomal Dominant Arteriopathy with Subcortical Infarcts and Leukoencephalopathy) caused by NOTCH3 gene variants, and SVDs caused by variants in genes such as COL4A1/A2, TREX1.
+The brain brain-specific clinical manifestations in SVD suggest a defect in the communications between vascular cells and neuronal cells within the neurovascular unit (NVU) in the brain through direct or indirect mechanisms.
+My group has extensive expertise in reprogramming iPSC, CRISPR/Cas9 genome editing, and differentiating iPSCs into a range of neurovascular cell types.
+We use 2D and 3D models to study neurovascular interactions, blood-brain barrier (BBB) function and cerebral flow regulation, aiming to identify therapeutic targets and conduct drug screen for future treatment of vascular dementia.
+Our iPSC model has now extended to neurodegenerative conditions like ALS as an in vitro human model system for drug development.

 Notch signalling in cardiovascular function and diseases